atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/2Stesting.md

 ##### TuneLpGBTVref - OpticalGroup

-#FIXME minute 17, need to check

 Vref is basically the reference voltage for the LpGBT ADC converter.
 It's needed for converting into meaningful values the ADC that are read by the LpGBT.
-This step is  basically the loading of a value that the LpGBT group gave us and is stored in [the calibration file](../../settings/lpGBTFiles/lpgbt_calibration.csv).
+This step is  basically the loading (not really a tuning) of a value that the LpGBT group gave us and is stored in [the calibration file](../../settings/lpGBTFiles/lpgbt_calibration.csv).
 The information for a specific LpGBT can be found by the fuse ID.
 In this step we retrieve the value from the file and we store it in the chip.
 No plots are produced.

 ##### OTVTRxLightYieldScan - OpticalGroup